DuduNord/CrealityLight/README.md

     GPIO.setmode(GPIO.BCM)
 ValueError: A different mode has already been set!
 ```
 I tried then to change the mode from BCM to BOARD.
 I change the pin number to 32 (value in GPIO mode).
-A complete restart and I have been able to see that my pull-up was then present.
+A complete restart and I have been able to see that my pull-up was then present (I can see the voltage going up to 3,3V when the button is activated).
+During the print the printer goes immediately offline.

 Note : Alexiri pluggin has the choice to turn off the printer or make a pause : https://github.com/alexiri/Emergency_stop_simplified/blob/master/octoprint_emergencystopsimplified/

 Note : crysxd pluggin has the choice to select if the action is performed when the switch is going to open or closed state.
 > would need to add an option to select BCM OR GPIO mode.